ChrisJMartin1212/CBS-Sports-Web-Scraper/README.md

 # Intro

 CBS-Sports-Web-Scraper is an R program designed to pull ONLY the quarter scores from the final box score of an NFL game.
-The code only works on historical (non real-time) data on the pages it scrapes.
+The NFL code only works on historical (non real-time) data on the CBSSportsline.com NFL page.

 ## Packages/Libraries to install